Frequently Asked Questions For Patients

 How do I join an ACO?

-For a patient to be in an ACO, their Primary-Care Physician must be an ACO participant.
-If you are interested in becoming an ACO patient, contact us today and speak to your Primary-Care Physician.
+For a patient to be attributed to an ACO, their Primary-Care Physician must be an ACO participant.
+If you are interested in seeing a physician in our ACO, search our Directory, or alternatively contact us today and speak to your Primary-Care Physician.

 If my doctor is an ACO participant, do they share my medical data with the ACO?